leec94/SY0-701-notes/README.md

 - Role-Based Access Control (RBAC): an authorization model that assigns permissions to roles, rather than individual users
 - Attribute Based Access Control (ABAC): determines access through a combination of contexts and system wide attributes
 - Discretionary Access Control (DAC): an authorization model where the owner of the resource decides who is allowed to access it
-- Mandatory Access Control (MAC): an authorization model where access to resources is determined by a set of rules defined by a central authority
+- Mandatory Access Control (MAC): an authorization model where access to resources is determined by a set of rules defined by a central authority.
+The system determines access authorization based on the security labels applied to objects and the clearance levels assigned to users.
+The system enforces these rules to ensure that users can only access objects for which they have the appropriate clearance.
+The system administrator may configure the security policies and labels but does not directly control individual access decisions, which are enforced by the system according to the MAC rules.

 Zero trust concepts
 - Policy administrator: responsible for defining and managing security policies that dictate access controls